Cambridge University Library

 The troll blog stated that I am “a garrulous writer adept in writing loose, tabloid-like diatribes composed of rumour, hearsay and poorly researched claims.”
 More specifically, Equalizer asserted that his blog was “created to refute and respond to Kevin RD Shepherd’s articles against Joe Moreno.”
 Third person Moreno did not tell the reader that those three articles were written in protest at his stigma and libel.

 The invective of Gerald Joe Moreno was expressed in the original 2007 sub-heading “Kevin Shepherd: The ‘serious amateur’ non-academic writer who conducts seriously amateurish and biased research.”
-Moreno did not understand the academic tag of “serious amateur” and himself was a non-academic blogger who had not written any books.
+Moreno did not understand the academic tag of “serious amateur,” himself being a non-academic blogger who had not written any books.
 He was attempting to justify his cordoning tactic on Wikipedia, an episode which had preceded his indefinite ban.

 Moreno expressed the erroneous verdict that the unofficial phrase “serious amateur” was used exclusively in relation to astronomy, photography, and botany.
 He derived this acute contraction from a very literal reading at the websites of Cambridge and Oxford universities.
 This tactic reveals the dependence of bloggers on web entries, as distinct from active participation in research activities.

 On his Equalizer blog, third person Moreno repeated his error of misrepresenting me as having four publishing imprints instead of two.
 He blatantly ignored my clearly expressed complaints on this score.
 He even reproduced his error of New Media Books Ltd, there being no publishing imprint with that name.
 In contrast, New Media Books did exist, the point being that I was not the publisher of the two books bearing this logo.
 The only two imprints that were my own were Citizen Initiative and the discontinued Anthropographia.